 ‘Right!’
 I hear you say ‘I am only going to invest where there is no risk such as Bank Deposits’.
 That’s fine but if the Bank is only paying you 1%-2% (and let’s not forget perhaps 1.5% coming off your Pension plan in charges) and you want to take an income the sums simply don’t add up.
 That’s before we consider inflation of 2-3% eating away at the value of your fund

-Be under no illusions, income drawdown is a high risk strategy and not one for the cautious or unsophisticated investor.
+Be under no illusions, income drawdown is a high risk strategy and not one for the cautious investor.

 What happens if I die?